Rock, Paper, Scissors, Etc -- Topics in the Theory of Regular Tournaments: Group Games

-If, in addition, the action of $T$ is effective, then the abelian group $H$ acts transitively and effectively and so by (c) the action is free with $|H| = |I|$.
+If, in addition, the action of $G$ is effective, then the abelian group $H$ acts transitively and effectively and so by (c) the action is free with $|H| = |I|$.

-(e): If the action is free and $i \in I$, then $(i \ ti \dots \ t^{k-1}i)$ is a k-cycle.
+(e): If the action is free and $i \in I$, then $(i \ gi \dots \ g^{k-1}i)$ is a permutation k-cycle.
 Conversely, if this is a k-cycle, then the action is transitive and so is free by (b).
-In any case, the generator $t$ acts as a permutation whose order divides the order of $t$ which is $k$.
-The order of the generator is the least common multiple of the orders of the cycles contained therein.
+In any case, the generator $g$ acts as a permutation whose order divides the order of $g$ which is $k$.
+The order of the permutation is the least common multiple of the orders of the permutation cycles contained therein.
 If $k$ is a prime, then either all cycles have order 1 and the action is trivial or there is a k-cycle and the action is free.

-(f): Let $G$ be the subgroup generated by $t$.
-The order $|G|$ divides $2n + 1$.
-On the other hand if $A$ is invariant and the action is free then $G$ acts freely on $A$.
-So by (a), $|G|$ divides $|A| = n$.
-Since $n$ and $2n + 1$ are relatively prime, $|G| = 1$ and so $t$ is the identity element.
+(f): Let $H$ be the subgroup generated by $g$.
+The order $|H|$ divides $2n + 1$.
+On the other hand if $A$ is invariant and the action is free then $H$ acts freely on $A$.
+So by (a), $|H|$ divides $|A| = n$.
+Since $n$ and $2n + 1$ are relatively prime, $|H| = 1$ and so $g = e$.

-(g): Observe that distinct orbits are disjoint.
-For $i \in I$, the map $ev_i$ factors to a bijection of the quotient $T/Iso_i$ onto the orbit $Ti$.
-Hence, $|Ti|$ is odd for every $i$.
+(g): For $i \in I$, the map $\Phi_i$ factors to a bijection of the quotient $G/Iso_i$ onto the orbit $Gi$.
+Hence, $|Gi|$ is odd for every $i$.
 Thus, the orbits partition the odd cardinality set $I$ into sets of odd cardinality and so there must be an odd number of them.